AFTV: 2017

 Lawrence Tallis, the creative director of Big Balls Films (which launched COPA90), questioned whether many viewers were watching the channel for analysis of Arsenal or the entertainment.
 Similarly, former Manchester United player and Sky Sports pundit Gary Neville criticised Arsenal fans who appeared on the channel for being too harsh on Wenger.
 "I was watching Arsenal fans slating and slanging into him, and I thought, 'he doesn't deserve that'".
 ArsenalFanTV later extended an invitation for Neville to discuss his comments on the channel, which he accepted.
 After Arsenal's 2–2 draw against Manchester City in April 2017, many Arsenal supporters attempted to attack Robbie as well as other regulars such as Claude.

 That same month, ArsenalFanTV came under criticism for a video they posted in association with The Sun newspaper.
-The video, which featured Lyle, DT and Ty, received backlash from many football fans, especially Liverpool supporters, who have boycotted The Sun due to its controversial reporting of the 1989 Hillsborough disaster which killed 96 Liverpool fans, which included allegations of Liverpool fans urinating on police officers and pickpocketing dying supporters.
-Liverpool had recently banned the newspaper from attending press conferences and Everton followed, following an article posted about Ross Barkley, which they had compared him to a gorilla which was considered offensive due to his grandfather's Nigerian heritage.
+The video, which featured Lyle, DT and Ty, received backlash from many football fans, especially Liverpool supporters, who have boycotted The Sun due to its controversial reporting of the 1989 Hillsborough disaster which killed 97 Liverpool fans, which included allegations of Liverpool fans urinating on police officers and pickpocketing dying supporters.
+Liverpool had recently banned the newspaper from attending press conferences and Everton followed suit following an article posted about Ross Barkley which had compared him to a gorilla and was considered offensive due to his grandfather's Nigerian heritage.
 In response to the criticism, Lyle appeared on the Ball Street YouTube channel and apologised to the people of Liverpool for any offence that was taken and has promised to not work with the tabloid in the future with the video having since been deleted from the channel.

 Following Arsenal's 2–0 defeat to Tottenham in April 2017, Lyle was escorted out of White Hart Lane with police protection after being abused by many Tottenham fans and was unable to film ArsenalFanTV after that match.
 In a video afterwards, Lyle stated that much of the abuse he received was racist and was not something he experienced for years.
 Tottenham Hotspur condemned any racial abuse and was working with the Metropolitan Police on the issue.